winitzki/scall/tutorial/programming_dhall.md

 Another example of an infinite stream is a certain sequence repeated infinitely many times: for example, `1, 2, 3, 1, 2, 3, 1, `...
 For that, the "seed" type can be `List Natural` and the "step" function can be similar to what we wrote in the code of `Stream/fromList`.
-The initial "seed" value is the list `[ 1, 2, 3 ]`.
+The initial "seed" value is the given list, such as `[ 1, 2, 3 ]`.
-Whenever the "seed" value becomes an empty list, it is reset to the initial list `[ 1, 2, 3 ]`.
+Whenever the "seed" value becomes an empty list, it is reset to the initial list.

 ```dhall
 let Stream/repeat : ∀(a : Type) → List a → Stream a